Pfirsichgnom/VGA_Controller/README.md

 # VGA_Controller
-A simple rgb to VGA controller in VHDL
+A simple RGB to VGA timing controller in VHDL
+Details at www.transistorundko.com